by James Morris

 The two questions are both interesting, both the subject of lots of research.
 But the questions (and the answers) are fundamentally different.
 The reason is that the processes by which we get life from non-life are not the same by which life changes over time.
 However, by conflating the two, it makes it seem that our understanding of evolution is just as uncertain as our understanding of origin of life.
 It’s not.

-Most people realize that leaves changing color in the fall is change but not evolution.
 However, many popular visualizations of evolution show changes occurring in an individual over time, just like the leaves of a tree.
 There is a well-known Guinness advertisement showing three people at a London pub taking a sip of beer and then morphing backwards over time until they are fish (mudskippers, to be exact), ending with the line, “Good things come to those who wait.”

 And Homer Simpson goes forward through the entire history of life, from a single-celled organism to a human, while staying unmistakably Homer.
 Marge asks, as Homer finally arrives on the couch, “What took you so long?”